FalkoSp/TQuiz/README.md

 ## TODO

-- make the quiz in the first place, i.e. editable fields
-- activate the next button
+Later Plans
+- ability to specify a subfield like electro.
+- Automate tab jumps

-Later Plans are to remember and then respond to the learners lever, to add formulae, like N = kg/(m*s^2), ability to specify subfield like electro.
+- remember and then respond to the learners level
+- to add formulae, like N = kg/(m*s^2)

 ## Dev Howtos